dhh1128/cfa/strategies.md

 That UUID, `0bb...`, will bind all her creative output together, even if it's built with a variety of tools, for many clients, across decades, and stored in a hodge-podge of storage containers.

-### Pre and co
+### *pre* and co

 Building on this example, suppose that Alice writes a piece of music for the violin.
 Later, she arranges a derivative version for the clarinet.
 Since these two pieces of music are part of her overall corpus, they have a cross-file association to her corpus and should bind the CFA shown above.
 In addition, these two pieces of music have a more specific relation to one another.
-The clarinet version is co &mdash; dependent upon the original violin composition &mdash; which is pre.
-In such a case, and assuming the composer chooses arbitrary identifier `68d15148-a0bd-4716-9618-061a17389689` for the CFA between this pair of files, she might embed more metadata in her pre violin composition that says:
+The clarinet version is *co* &mdash; dependent upon the original violin composition &mdash; which is pre.
+In such a case, and assuming the composer chooses arbitrary identifier `68d15148-a0bd-4716-9618-061a17389689` for the CFA between this pair of files, she might embed more metadata in her *pre* violin composition that says:

     CFA2=identifier,,68d15148-a0bd-4716-9618-061a17389689

 This says her violin file binds another CFA (apparently, the 2nd one for the file) identified by the UUID at the end of the expression.
-The nature of the relationship between the violin file and the CFA is "identifier" &mdash; meaning that the set as a whole is *identified with* its one and only pre file.
+The nature of the relationship between the violin file and the CFA is "identifier" &mdash; meaning that the set as a whole is *identified with* its one and only *pre* file.
 In other words, the violin file serves as a nucleus for a larger set directed at the violin file.
-She could then embed metadata in her co clarinet arrangement that says:
+She could then embed metadata in her *co* clarinet arrangement that says:

     CFA7=relation,1d,68d15148-a0bd-4716-9618-061a17389689

 This says that her clarinet file binds a CFA (apprently, the 7th one for the file) identified by the UUID at the end of the expression.
-The nature of the relationship between the clarinet file and the CFA is "relation" &mdash; meaning that the clarinet just relates as a co file.
+The nature of the relationship between the clarinet file and the CFA is "relation" &mdash; meaning that the clarinet just relates as a *co* file.
 Since the CFA in both of these metadata pairs is the same, the binding is to the same set.
-The clarinet co file is thus directed to the violin pre file.
-The `1d` token is an optional [clarifier](clarifying.md) that says the co derives from pre, and that there is only 1 pre file in the CFA.
+The clarinet *co* file is thus directed to the violin *pre* file.
+The `1d` token is an optional [clarifier](clarifying.md) that says the *co* derives from pre, and that there is only 1 *pre* file in the CFA.

 ![directed metadata CFA](assets/directed-metadata-cfa.png)